Maria-Antony/Agentic-Video-Copilot/README.md

-# 🎥 Agentic RAG Video Copilot
+# 🎥 Agentic Video Copilot

 An **AI-powered Agentic Copilot** for video summarization, resource recommendation, and interactive Q&A — all orchestrated with multiple lightweight LLM “agents” using Streamlit and local session memory.